matthewberger/matthewberger.github.io/teaching/vaml/spring2020/syllabus/index.md

 In the first half of the semester you will be required to complete three programming assignments.
 These are intended to satisfy the following:

 * Exposure to the basics of coding visualizations using web technologies.
-Specifically, we will be primarily using Javascript for programming, and in particular [D3](https://d3js.org/).
-Further, we will be using [Observable Notebooks](https://observablehq.com/) for our development environment.
+Specifically, we will be primarily using JavaScript for programming, and in particular [D3](https://d3js.org/).
+Further, we will be using [Observable notebooks](https://observablehq.com/) for our development environment.
 We will also use a bit of [Vega-Lite](https://vega.github.io/vega-lite/) to slowly ease into things.
 * How to combine machine learning techniques with data visualization.
-This involves using Javascript libraries such as [tensorflow.js](https://www.tensorflow.org/js) as well as [matrix computation libraries](https://github.com/mljs/matrix), and how to combine these libraries with interactive data visualization as supported by D3.
+This involves using JavaScript libraries such as [tensorflow.js](https://www.tensorflow.org/js) as well as [matrix computation libraries](https://github.com/mljs/matrix), and how to combine these libraries with interactive data visualization as supported by D3.
 Indeed, the real power of visual analytics is how to make machine learning interactive.
 * Understanding basic visualization design principles.
 This involves understanding spatial organization, color design, interactions, amongst other design decisions.
-The reactive nature of [Observable Notebooks](https://observablehq.com/) will greatly facilitate understanding the design space of authoring visualizations.
+The reactive nature of [Observable notebooks](https://observablehq.com/) will greatly facilitate understanding the design space of authoring visualizations.

 ### Research Paper Presentation